quicwg/base-drafts/draft-ietf-quic-transport.md

 # Packets and Frames {#packets-frames}

 QUIC endpoints communicate by exchanging packets.
-Packets have confidentiality and integrity protection (see {{packet-protected}}) and are carried in UDP datagrams; see {{packet-coalesce}}.
+Packets have confidentiality and integrity protection; see {{packet-protected}}.
+Packets are carried in UDP datagrams; see {{packet-coalesce}}.

-This version of QUIC uses the long packet header (see {{long-header}}) during connection establishment.
+This version of QUIC uses the long packet header during connection establishment; see {{long-header}}.
 Packets with the long header are Initial ({{packet-initial}}), 0-RTT ({{packet-0rtt}}), Handshake ({{packet-handshake}}), and Retry ({{packet-retry}}).
 Version negotiation uses a version-independent packet with a long header; see {{packet-version}}.

-Packets with the short header ({{short-header}}) are designed for minimal overhead and are used after a connection is established and 1-RTT keys are available.
+Packets with the short header are designed for minimal overhead and are used after a connection is established and 1-RTT keys are available; see
+{{short-header}}.

 ## Protected Packets {#packet-protected}